Terms and Condition of Business

-TESS will add VAT (if applicable) to our invoices and at the appropriate rate.
-Our VAT Registration No. is 204 872 417.
+TESS Law will add VAT (if applicable) to our invoices and at the appropriate rate.
+Our VAT registration number is 204 872 417.

-There could be other expenses, including payments that you want us to make on your behalf, examples are Apostilles, Hauge Stamps, Search Fees, Court Fees, Expert Fees, advices and other Solicitors and barrister’s fees.
+There could be other expenses, including payments that you want us to make on your behalf, examples are apostilles, hauge stamps, search fees, court fees, expert fees, advices and other solicitors’ and barristers’ fees.
 You are required to pay these disbursement costs as well.
-It is normal to ask for and receive payment on account work and cost yet to be rendered and on matter of fixed fee work we will ask that you do put us in funds.
+It is normal to ask for and receive payment on account for work and costs yet to be rendered.
+On matters of fixed fee work we will ask that you do put us in funds.
 Therefore, unless we are in receipt of cleared funds from you, the work you instruct will not be begin.
-This all the predicted costs noted above as an estimated and will include costs of instructing Solicitors, Abogardos, Procador’s, Lawyers, barristers or other experts.
+Thus all the predicted costs noted above as an estimate will include costs of instructing solicitors, abogardos, procadors, lawyers, barristers or other experts.

 VAT is payable on certain expenses.

 TESS Law will provide estimates of costs based on information available to us at the time.
 We will inform you if any unforeseen additional work becomes necessary.